Royal-Navy/design-system/packages/docs-site/src/library/pages/components/masthead.md

     Name: 'user',
     Type: 'UserType',
     Required: 'False',
-    Description: ' If your application has a user profile page, pass in the user object to add their initials to the Avatar sub-component.
+    Description: 'If your application has a user profile page, pass in the user object to add their initials to the Avatar sub-component.
 This Avatar provides a link to the User’s profile.', },
 ]} />
 <br />